Decemberlabs/AltBeacon/README.md

 Usage
 ----

-There is a Demo project inside the source code.
-Please check it.
+**There is a Demo project inside the source code showing how to use AltBeacon.
+Please check it.**

+Otherwise check the following instructions.

 Define the UUIDS of the AltBeacons.
 In a real project you would generate this automatically and store them in a database to then perform the location radius filtering.